How many chromosomes are present in a human gamete? | Channels for Pearson+

 1

-Understand that human cells are typically diploid, meaning they contain two sets of chromosomes, one from each parent.
-This results in a total of 46 chromosomes in most human cells.
+Understand that human cells are typically diploid, meaning they have two sets of chromosomes, one from each parent.
+In humans, this totals 46 chromosomes.

 Recognize that gametes (sperm and egg cells) are haploid, meaning they contain only one set of chromosomes.
-This is because they are produced through a process called meiosis, which reduces the chromosome number by half.
+This is because gametes are produced through meiosis, which reduces the chromosome number by half.

-During meiosis, the diploid number of chromosomes (46) is halved to produce haploid gametes.
-Therefore, each gamete contains 23 chromosomes.
+Recall that meiosis involves two rounds of cell division, resulting in four haploid cells from one diploid cell.
+This ensures that when fertilization occurs, the resulting zygote has the correct diploid number.

-Remember that the 23 chromosomes in a gamete include 22 autosomes and 1 sex chromosome (either X or Y).
+Identify that the haploid number of chromosomes in humans is 23.
+This includes 22 autosomes and 1 sex chromosome (either X or Y).

-Conclude that the correct number of chromosomes present in a human gamete is 23, which is the haploid number for humans.
+Conclude that the number of chromosomes present in a human gamete is 23, which is the haploid number.

 Watch next